education.vic.gov.au

 Part-time students (including registered home schooling students) are counted pro rata at a time fraction assessed against the school’s normal workload for that year level.

-In the case of students attending more than one school, it is expected that each school will report part-time time fractions, calculated as a proportion of a full time student's workload, for each school attended by the student concerned.
-The total FTE for a student over all schools attended should not be greater than 1.0.
+In the case of students attending more than one school, each school must report part-time time fractions, calculated as a proportion of a full time student's workload, for each school attended by the student concerned.
+The total FTE for a student over all schools attended must not be greater than 1.0.

 Part time students have a FTE time fraction less than 1.0 which must be recorded to one decimal place (for example, 0.8).